Joseph Brady (engineer): Melbourne Harbor Trust

 When the Melbourne Harbor Trust was formed in 1877, Brady was one of the first applicants for the position of Chief Engineer.
 His previous success with railway and water projects appears to have impressed the commissioners, and so he won the position.
 While the Trust engaged Sir John Coode to provide advice and designs on the harbour improvements, Bradey was able to convince the commissioners to accept his modification resulting in considerable efficiencies and cost savings. these involved using Australian hardwood timber piled wharves instead of Coode's masonry, and excavating a single large basin for what became Victoria Dock rather than several small docks.
 As a result, Melbourne gained one of the largest single excavated dock basins in the World, which put the Harbor Trust in good stead for the next 80 years.

 Brady was in charge of works amounting to around £3,500,000, only about half of which was part of Coode's plans.
-He resigned in 1891 and was awarded a honorarium of £1500 for his service.
+He resigned in 1891 and was awarded an honorarium of £1500 for his service.
 He then continued as a private consultant and arbitrator on engineering disputes until his retirement in 1894.